 'If This, Then That' (or, 'ITTT') is the set of rules and guidelines for handling your rental business.
-The receptionists will refer to these rules and guidelines every time they interact with your account.
-These precepts will let the receptionists know, for example, how they should handle a plumbing emergency or who they should contact in the event of a noise complaint.
+The experts will refer to these rules and guidelines every time they interact with your account.
+These precepts will let the experts know, for example, how they should handle a plumbing emergency or who they should contact in the event of a noise complaint.

 Why should you use ITTT?

-This feature is important for users who subscribe to our Receptionists service.
-For these users, the ITTT rules and guidelines enable the receptionists to react fast, to solve issues, and to handle your account the exact way you want them to.
+This feature is important for users who subscribe to our guest communication services.
+For these users, the ITTT rules and guidelines enable the experts to react fast, to solve issues, and to handle your account the exact way you want them to.

 Some examples of ITTT rules:

-- If there is an alteration, Then accept only if payout is higher.
-If not, ask host.
+- If there is an alteration, Then accept only if the payout is higher.
+If not, ask the host.

-- If there are no keys in the lockbox during check-in, Then contact the building manager and send messages to previous guests and cleaner to investivate.
+- If there are no keys in the lockbox during check-in, Then contact the building manager and send messages to previous guests and cleaner to investigate.